anaddam/wordvault-privacy/index.md

 - To display relevant advertisements
 - To measure ad performance
 - To provide free access to the App

+### Notifications and Alarms

+**Daily Word Notifications**
+Our App uses the following permissions to deliver daily vocabulary notifications:

+- **Exact Alarm Scheduling**: We schedule notifications at your preferred time each day to help you maintain a consistent learning routine
+- **Boot Completion**: We reschedule your daily notifications when your device restarts to ensure you don't miss your learning reminders
+- **Notification Display**: We display notifications to remind you to learn new words

+**Important**:
+- All notification preferences are stored locally on your device
+- You can disable notifications at any time through your device settings or within the App
+- We do not collect or transmit any data about your notification interactions

 ### Data Storage and Security